• Graduate students & Affiliates

 Cassidy "Cass" Armstrong

-3rd Year Doctoral Student in the OSU Clinical Psychology Program
+6th Year Doctoral Student in the OSU Clinical Psychology Program, Currently Completing Internship

-Cassidy Armstrong is an enrolled member of the Muscogee Nation of Oklahoma.
-They are currently a third-year graduate student in the OSU Clinical Psychology Doctoral Program.
+Cassidy Armstrong is an enrolled member of the Muscogee (Creek) Nation.
+They are currently a fifth-year graduate student in the OSU Clinical Psychology Doctoral Program.
 Their research interests include investigating mental and physical health factors and health inequities, including trauma, substance use, ecological factors, and mindfulness among AI/AN (Indigenous) populations.
 In their free time, Cassidy enjoys spending time in nature, being active, and cooking.

 For questions about the lab, Dr. Cole's mentorship style, etc., please feel free to email Cassidy at cassidy.armstrong@okstate.edu.